TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:The Fruits component should return the TypesOfFruit component.
 Waiting:The TypesOfFruit component should return the h2 and ul elements.

+#### 11. Compose React Components

+As the challenges continue to use more complex compositions with React components and JSX, there is one important point to note.
+Rendering ES6 style class components within other components is no different than rendering the simple components you used in the last few challenges.
+You can render JSX elements, stateless functional components, and ES6 class components within other components.

+In the code editor, the `TypesOfFood` component is already rendering a component called `Vegetables`.
+Also, there is the `Fruits` component from the last challenge.

+Nest two components inside of `Fruits` — first `NonCitrus`, and then `Citrus`.
+Both of these components are provided for you behind the scenes.
+Next, nest the `Fruits` class component into the `TypesOfFood` component, below the `h1` heading element and above `Vegetables`.
+The result should be a series of nested components, which uses two different component types.

+Tests
+Waiting:The `TypesOfFood` component should return a single div element.
+Waiting:The `TypesOfFood` component should return the `Fruits` component.
+Waiting:The `Fruits` component should return the `NonCitrus` component and the `Citrus` component.
+Waiting:The `TypesOfFood` component should return the Vegetables component below the `Fruits` component.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.